 The Springs sub-model of the Significant Surface Water model was revised to incorporate Outstanding Florida Springs.
+The Recreational Trails layer, which was previously based on the 2018-2023 Florida Greenways and Trails System Plan was updated to reflect trail priorities and opportunities in the 2024-2028 Plan.
 An interim update of Developed Lands was compiled from CLC v3.4 and the latest versions of FLUCCS statewide.
 The FLUCCS component was a conservative selection of developed classes, and reviewed against FFCNA data and FLMA to remove problematic areas that did not appear developed in aerials.
 This new "DEV23.2" layer was used to remove developed lands from all FFCNA layers except Recharge.